Shelpin/aeternalsv2/README.md

 - ✅ **Persistent Storage**: SQLite adapter with file-based storage for conversation continuity
 - ✅ **Flexible Configuration**: Environment variable support for group IDs and secure configuration
 - ✅ **Character Personalization**: Six unique bot personalities with distinct behaviors
+- ✅ **Direct Telegram API Integration**: Bots can respond directly to each other through the Telegram API
 - ⏳ **Conversation Kickstarting**: Framework in place for autonomous conversation initiation

 ## 📋 Core Components